Jessicaagnesiat/Ecommerce-Customer-Segmentation/README.md

 1. Cleaned and preprocessed data using Python (handled nulls, duplicates, and data types).
 2. Imported cleaned dataset into Power BI.
 3. Created RFM columns and customer segmentation logic using DAX formulas.
-4. Designed a Power BI dashboard to visualize segmentation, sales, and profit trends.
+4. Designed a Power BI dashboard visualizing segmentation, profit, product performance, and shipping cost impact
-5. Derived actionable business insights and recommendations.
+5. Generated insights and actionable recommendations to improve marketing and retention strategies

 ## 📊 Key Findings
 - Loyal Customers (37.9%) and Champions (19.3%) are the most profitable and active segments.